ARTS 100

 Marcel Duchamp (one of your Instructor’s/Blogmaster’s personal heroes) created objects and images that questioned our expectations, perceptions, and interpretations of art.
 He explored our abilities (and inabilities) to decipher images.
 One could say that Duchamp made art that investigates what it means to be visually literate and illiterate (or just indifferent to art altogether).
 Therefore, our semester will begin with a close look at his work.

 Are you “readymade” for some “treacherous” images?
-(This will make sense later.)

-Dear Future Visual Literacy Students:
+Dear Current and Future Visual Literacy Students:

 This art-historical “mash-up” of Magritte and Duchamp (by the street artist ELBOW-TOE) illustrates many of the themes and theories we will be discussing in class.
 O.K…O.K…I know what you are thinking: “I don’t get it?”—”That’s not art.”—”I don’t think this class is for me.”
-Well, in all honesty and with sincerity, I want to you to know that you WILL get it.
+Well, in all honesty and with sincerity, I want you to know that you WILL get it.
 You may even eventually appreciate this piece as art.
 Visual Literacy is the right class for you!…Trust me.
 You belong here.